Should be a fun "Meta-Stat" to track throughout the year. Maybe it will be incorporated into those games deserving of basketball UFRs?

 That may have skewed McGary's numbers a tad.
 Also likely an anomaly: Jon Horford's five Kobe Passes on seven missed shots.

 I'll be keeping track of this stat all year, and as the season goes on much of the noise in the numbers will fade away.
-At any rate, Trey Burke, still pretty damn good at basketball.
+At any rate, Trey Burke is pretty damn good at basketball, and Nik Stauskas is Michigan's best shooter in a very long time.

 Should be a fun "Meta-Stat" to track throughout the year.
 Maybe it will be incorporated into those games deserving of basketball UFRs?